SKY-ALIN/regta/docs/source/user_guide/docker.rst

 Docker Example
 ==============
-Let's check how to setup regta with docker.
-For this example we wrote a `little basic example project <link-to-project_>`_.
+Let's check how to set up regta with docker.
+For this example, we wrote a `little basic example project <link-to-project_>`_.

 .. literalinclude:: docker_example_project/Dockerfile